 On the Trail

 He is a very intriguing, athletic face-up ‘four’ with a lot up upside.
 Currently, he does a lot of things well on the basketball court.
 Right now, he’s most dangerous on the defensive end, using his long arms to alter a lot of shots.
 He’s got above-average hands, and as he continues to work on his footwork he’ll become a better rebounder as well.
 On offense, he gets a lot of his buckets within 10 feet, though he has shown the ability to pop out and hit a jumper from time to time.
 He will need to continue to work on his strength and conditioning as he gets to college.
-Certainly a Division I prospect, he’ll at least get looks from the NEC and America East Conferences; now that he’s reclassified to 2015, it’s possible that should his offensive game come around he could go as high as the CAA. –August 29, 2013
+He’s getting offers in the MAAC/NEC range, and could see offers from schools in the CAA offering if he can continue to get his motor running higher at all times and get more consistency with his face-up game. –July 15, 2014

 (August 29, 2013): Phelps coach Brian Shanahan confirmed to CoBL that Traore was headed to the school and reclassifying from 2014 to 2015.